ericoporto/ags-manual-wiki/Tumbleweed.md

 ```

 Move the player character to x,y coords, waiting until he/she gets there, but allowing to cancel the action by pressing a mouse button.
-Returns 1, if the character hasn’t cancelled the movement and 0 if the movement has been cancelled before.
+Returns 1, if the character hasn't cancelled the movement and 0 if the movement has been cancelled before.
-2 is returned, if the characters has actually reached it’s goal: eg. if a walkable area is being removed while the player is still moving.
+2 is returned, if the characters has actually reached it's goal: eg. if a walkable area is being removed while the player is still moving.

 ---